 Of course I heard some stories during my travel that tourist that have been robbed.
-You have to be alert for example in South and Central America, they are poor countries and a lot of locals don’t have that much money to spent; so you are a walking Dollar for them and keep that in mind!!
-Here some tips what I do to lower my risk of being robbed or harassed:
+You have to be alert for example in South (like Colombia and Peru) and Central America (like Mexico and El Salvador), they are poor countries and a lot of locals don’t have that much money to spent; so you are a walking Dollar for them and keep that in mind!!
+Here some tips what I do to lower my risk of being robbed or harassed.

 - Make sure you bring more than one credit card on your travel, if one gets stolen you always have a back-up.